lupyuen/lupyuen.github.io/src/quickjs.md

     return JS_EXCEPTION;

   // Third Arg is ioctl() Parameter (int64)
   // TODO: What if it's int32?
-How to pass a Pointer to Struct? is_bigint = JS_IsBigInt(ctx, argv[2]);
+What about passing a Pointer to a C Struct? is_bigint = JS_IsBigInt(ctx, argv[2]);
   if (JS_ToInt64Ext(ctx, &arg, argv[2]))
     return JS_EXCEPTION;